Legal Consultant Profile: “The Flexible Transformation” Gillian Kang - Looking Back at 2019!.

 - Can you tell us about what you have been up to since we last spoke last year?

-I have been working on a few projects with William Novomisle (KorumLegal's General Manager for Process + Technology).
+I have been working on a few projects with William Novomisle (KorumLegal's Process + Technology Managing Consultant).
 We have been working with the Singapore Academy of Law’s Future Legal Innovation Programme (FLIP) Business Process Re-Engineering Lighten-Up initiative helping clients streamline workflows and get tech into their processes where relevant.
 We are also doing tech and process audits for in-house counsel.

 - What have you learnt from your recent assignments in 2019?